MarkXA/nidevconf/content/volunteers.md

 * Helping people with any queries.
 * Calling security of any issues or for first aid.

+### Roving

+Check in on Info Desk, Quiet Room, Project Room, Green Room and Creche every 15min.
+Circulate around the talk rooms.

+### Touchpoint

+The following roles are points-of-contact for specific types of issue, to help correlate issues and coordinate consistent responses where required.
+If you do have an urgent issue, please report it to _any_ committee member, or to the Info Desk, unless there are clear reasons to do otherwise.
+However, please do ensure, if an issue has arisen and been dealt with, that the relevant touch-point (or Info Desk) is made aware.

+As the committee functions by consensus, where there is a disagreement, none of these touchpoint roles supersede committee consensus.

+#### Accessibility (Art)

+Ensuring fair access to facilities and enjoyment of the conference by all attendees, speakers and volunteers.
+Physical accessibility of the building, obstacles.

+#### Welfare (Joan)

+Ensuring a physically, emotionally and mentally safe environment is maintained.
+Harassment, bullying &amp; abuse.
+Creche, P-T parking and childcare provisions.

+#### Exhibitors &amp; Catering (Martin)

+Addressing needs of exhibitors, and use of the Atrium space.
+Ensuring adequate supply of food, hot drinks, water and

+#### Equipment &amp; After-Party (Phil)

+Handling complications with projectors, or other electronic equipment.
+Resolving persistent WiFi or other connectivity issues.
+Ensuring the after-party food, drink, tokens and venue work correctly.

+#### Speakers (Mark)

+Ensuring any specific speaker needs or challenges are addressed.
+Contingency for missing or unavailable speakers.
+Reference point for linking-up speakers and rooms/MCs.

 ### Talk Room

-Room-based roles have mostly shared responsibility; in each full-talk room, while talks are running, there should be one MC and one room monitor.Between them, we ask that they:
+Room-based roles have mostly shared responsibility; in each full-talk room, while talks are running, there should be one MC and one room monitor.

 The talk rooms are: